 Our TeamMEET SOME OF OUR TEAM

-Ciata Cooper – Physiotherapist, Pilates Instructor, Tai Chi Instructor
+Physiotherapist, Pilates Instructor, Clinical Exercise Instructor, Tai Chi Instructor

 Apart from athletics Scott has been involved with local, national and international sport including rugby union, rugby league, Aussie rules and rowing.
-Since arriving in the UK in 2003, Scott has been involved with the Tri-nations Rugby League Tournament, Tongan Rugby Union English Tour and was team physiotherapist for Harlequins RL Senior Academy.
+He has also been involved with the Tri-nations Rugby League Tournament, Tongan Rugby Union English Tour and was team physiotherapist for Harlequins RL Senior Academy.

 Reece is a graduate from the University of Canberra.
 He is passionate about working with all people to achieve their specific functional goals and return to work, sport, or daily life.
 He has a clinical interest in all aspects of musculoskeletal physiotherapy with a particular emphasis on sports injuries, manual therapy, and Pre & Post Operative treatment.

 As a keen sportsman he has a passion for living an active lifestyle with a history competing in numerous sports including hockey, tennis, cycling, triathlon, and running.
 Currently Reece enjoys competing in long distance running events locally, nationally and Internationally.
 Having participated in many sports at various levels, Reece has developed a good background of knowledge in sport specific return to play rehabilitation.

 Reece plans to continue his professional development in assessing and treating musculoskeletal and sports related physiotherapy to further increase his skills in helping all people achieve their rehabilitation goals.